wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 Co-choreographed and performed by Orla Collier & Nigel Stewart.<br>Commissioned by Ludus Dance as part of *Looking Back, Moving Forward* at the Dukes Theatre, Lancaster, on 17 October 2025.

-Nigel Stewart is a freelance dance artist and Emeritus Senior Lecturer at Lancaster University.
+Nigel is a freelance dance artist and Emeritus Senior Lecturer at Lancaster University.
 He has choreographed and performed in the UK, the US, and continental Europe since 1982.<br>Orla is a freelance dance artist, physical theatre practitioner, and life model.
 Having trained at Rambert and Northern School of Contemporary Dance where she performed with Verve, she has created solo work and collaborated on a wide range of site-specific and interdisciplinary projects for UK companies.<br>Sap Dance have produced short theatre pieces and full-length site-specific rural performance works since 2005.
 They last performed at Turn in 2016.

 Insta <a href="https://instagram.com/orla.collier" target="_blank">@orla.collier</a>
 <hr>